 Eric Coates was an English composer of light music and a viola player.
-His music was featured regularly over the BBC and sold hundreds of thousands of records.
-He also wrote music for film scores including The Chronicles of Narnia.
+His music was featured regularly on the BBC and he sold hundreds of thousands of records.
+He also wrote music for movies, including The Chronicles of Narnia.

 After studying at home with a governess, Coates enrolled at the Royal Academy of Music in London at the age of 20 to study viola.
 He was principal violist with the Queen’s Hall Orchestra for seven years.
 Although a very modest man, he enjoyed telling the story about members of the orchestra having a competition to see who would be the first to play an entire score from memory - and how he won.

-He left the orchestra in 1919 to focus his time on composition and conducting.
+In 1919, he left the orchestra to focus his time on composition and conducting.
 He had an early success with the overture The Merrymakers (1922), and London Suite (1933).
 Our featured piece, Covent Garden, was the first of three movements in the London Suite.
 This lively piece depicts Covent Garden, an area of London famous for its opera house and fruit and vegetable market.

-Coates’ music was often used in ballet although he wrote only one, “The Seven Dwarfs”, in 1930.
-An avid dancer himself, he studied jazz and wrote syncopated music under the pseudonym “Jack Arnold”.
+Coates’ music was often used in ballet, although he wrote only one himself, “The Seven Dwarfs,” in 1930.
+An avid dancer, he studied jazz and wrote syncopated music under the pseudonym “Jack Arnold.”
 Amongst his early champions was Sir Edward Elgar.
 While many British composers sought inspiration in the countryside, it was the reverse for Coates.
 He was most happy working amongst the sounds and excitement of London.
 Coates enjoyed conducting his own music and liked his music to be taken at a brisk and lively tempo.

 When Eric Coates died in 1957, it was rightly commented that perhaps no other composer had ever provided music to suit the public taste so unerringly for so many years.
 He was recognized as the “uncrowned king of light music.”